stritzinger/braid/README.md

 ## Model

 Braid starts a manager process on the current node, which in turn is responsible for setting up the cluster.
-Because RPC calls are made to the cluster, it is best to start the node running the manager as a hidden node.
-This avoids the problem of making the manager node part of the cluster.
+The nodes started in the cluster connects back to the current node via [hidden node connections][1].
+If you want to connect additional managing nodes to the cluster, it might be a good idea to make those nodes hidden as well to prevent the test cluster from seeing unexpected new normal nodes.
+This all depends on what you are testing of course.

 ## Example